Who were the Deepcut four?

 - March 2002: James Collinson is found dead

 - April 2002: Surrey Police opens a joint investigation into the deaths of Pte Gray and Pte Collinson.
-The force later confirms they are also reviewing the deaths of Pte James and Pte Benton
+The force later confirms it is also reviewing the deaths of Pte James and Pte Benton

-- June 2002: The families of the four soldiers launch a call for a public inquiry
+- June 2002: The families of the four soldiers call for a public inquiry

 - October 2002: The body of Pte Collinson is exhumed.
 A forensic pathologist carries out a second post-mortem examination to try to establish how he died

-- September 2003: Surrey Police concludes there are no grounds for prosecutions over the deaths of the four young soldiers at Deepcut
+- September 2003: Surrey Police concludes there are no grounds for prosecutions over the deaths of the four young soldiers

 - May 2004: The government rejects calls for a public inquiry into the soldiers' deaths but announces an "independent" inspection regime into armed forces training